 During the home visit, we’ll cover a range of conversation topics and ask questions to understand more about you and your family.
 Some of the topics we would typically cover include:

 We’d also ask you questions about yourself to get you know you better, such as hobbies and interests, what you like to do in your spare time and anything that tells us more about you as a person.
 We always find this really important as children who may come to live with you will have hobbies and interests too so the more we know about you the better.

-It’s worth being aware that some of the questions may feel slightly personal or intrusive, but it’s important to ask them as we need to ensure the people who we recruit to take care of young children are the best fit.
+It’s worth being aware that some of the questions may feel slightly personal or intrusive, but it’s important to ask them as we need to ensure the people that we recruit are best suited to take care to take care of children and young people.

 After the initial home visit has been concluded, a report will be written which will recommend whether or not the application should go ahead.
 This will then be signed off by one of our Social Work Managers.
 Your decision will also be factored into this recommendation – as it’s possible that after the meeting, you may feel that fostering is not the right path for you, in which case, you can withdraw or delay your application process.

 If you’ve been recommended to proceed with the application but decide not to, don’t be a stranger!
 In many circumstances, interest to become a foster carer is shown up to 2 years before people apply – as circumstances can dictate timings on whether fostering is the right choice there and then, such as planned home improvements pending, health priorities or birth children’s busy schedules.
 By staying in touch, if your circumstances do change, we’ll be there for you every step of the way.

 Feel like you’re ready to make the first step and apply to become a foster carer with Capstone?
 Our friendly team make the process as easy as possible – simply start by making an initial enquiry by completing an online form, requesting a call back or an information pack.
 From there, the next step will be your home visit.